Insurance Claims Adjusters

 The Bureau of Labor Statistics projects that the employment of claims adjusters, appraisers, examiners, and investigators will decline 6 percent between 2019 and 2029.
 This is largely because it is expected that technology will be able to automate some of the tasks that adjusters and similar workers currently perform, for example, by computer software automatically evaluating photographs of damaged property and calculating an estimated claim amount.
 It is also expected that data collection and processing will get faster, thereby improving efficiency and making workers more productive.

 On the other hand, the frequency and severity of natural disasters like floods and fires are expected to increase in the coming decades, which may provide an opportunity for increased demand for claims adjusters and employment growth in this field.

 How do you become an insurance claims adjuster?

-In order to become an entry-level insurance claims adjuster, typically at least a high school diploma is required, though some positions may require a bachelor’s degree or related work experience.
+To become an entry-level insurance claims adjuster, at least a high school diploma is typically required, though some positions may require a bachelor’s degree or related work experience.

 Licensing to Become an Insurance Adjuster

 Each state makes its own rules about requirements to become an insurance adjuster; some have very few requirements, some require education or successful completion of a licensing exam.
-In some cases, adjusters are required to complete a mandatory number of continuing education credits per year in order to renew their license.
-Continuing education credits can be earned through attendance at classes or workshops, writing articles for industry publications, or giving lectures and presentations.
+In some cases, adjusters are required to complete a mandatory number of continuing education credits per year to renew their license.
+Continuing education credits can be earned by attending classes or workshops, writing articles for industry publications, or giving lectures and presentations.

-In the state of Indiana, staff adjusters working at insurance companies are not required to obtain a license; they are allowed to work under the company license instead.
+In Indiana, staff adjusters working at insurance companies are not required to obtain a license; they are allowed to work under the company license instead.
 Public adjusters, however, who work for independent companies, must meet several requirements: